What is Google Business Profile Score?

 Worked Example

-A dental practice in Manchester with a basic Google Business Profile: correct category, phone number and address listed, but only 3 photos, no posts, 15 reviews with no responses, empty Q&A, and no services listed.
+A dental practice in Denver with a basic Google Business Profile: correct category, phone number and address listed, but only 3 photos, no posts, 15 reviews with no responses, empty Q&A, and no services listed.

 - Category: "Dentist" set correctly (10/10)